DannyNemer/dantil/README.md

 ### <a id="dantil-firstPathAndLineNumberOf"></a>`dantil.firstPathAndLineNumberOf(filePath, value, stringify)`
 <a href="#dantil-firstPathAndLineNumberOf">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L482 "View in source") [&#x24C9;][1]

-Gets the file path and line number in the format `filePath:lineNumber` at which the first occurrence of `value` is found in the source file at `filePath`.
+Gets the file path and line number in the format `filePath:lineNumber` of the first occurrence of `value` in the source file at `filePath`.
 This is useful for error reporting.

 #### Arguments
 1. `filePath` *(string)*: The path of the source file to search.